final touch with veil and momBride stands while delicate veil is pinned in her up-do by her mother

 Note: A true wedding professional can come from all sorts of backgrounds.
 Someone fresh out of college, a stay at home mom, a previous math teacher, even a car mechanic.
 Let me be the devil's advocate here.
 Someone who is in it for your quality, will have skin in the game.
 They will be very upfront and honest about what they offer, and will hide nothing from you.
 Why?

-Someone who loves what they do.
 Someone who believes in their company, will know that they may not be the right person for you.

 Would you rather have a 'good deal' and blurry images, or a fair price and stunning moments?
 What about a computer with speakers versus a special equipment soundboard?